linemanjs/lineman-angular-template/README.md

 4. A directive that shows a message on mouseover
 5. 2 Controllers, for `home` and `login`, with $scope variables set and bound
 6. A working, bound login form (username/password don't matter, but are required)
+7. Configured [grunt-ngmin](https://github.com/btford/grunt-ngmin) so you don't have to fully qualify angular dependencies.

 ![The Login Page](https://raw.github.com/davemo/lineman-angular-template/master/doc/login.png)
 ![The Home Page](https://raw.github.com/davemo/lineman-angular-template/master/doc/home.png)